Rohhelion/PHASE-3-CODE--RESTAURANTS/README.md

 4. Define the classes in the corresponding Python files: `customer.py`, `restaurant.py`, and `review.py`.
 5. Run the `testing.py` script to test the implemented features.
 This script creates instances of customers and restaurants, adds reviews, and displays information about the created objects.

-## Contributing

-Feel free to contribute to this project by forking the repository and submitting pull requests with your improvements.

-## License

-This project is licensed under the MIT License.
-You're free to use, modify, and distribute it as needed.